Discrete-Value Group and Fully Connected Architectures for Beyond Diagonal Reconfigurable Intelligent Surfaces: Conclusion

 \section{Conclusion}

-We propose a practical RIS design based on discrete-value reconfigurable impedance networks.
-The proposed design strategy extends the previous research on single connected RIS architectures with discrete phase shifts to group and fully connected RIS architectures, recently introduced in \cite{she20}.
+We propose a novel BD-RIS design based on discrete-value group and fully connected architectures.
 Our strategy is composed of two stages.
 Firstly, through the offline learning stage, we build the codebook containing the possible values for the reconfigurable impedances.
-Secondly, during the online deployment stage, we optimize the reconfigurable impedances with alternating optimization, on the basis of the designed codebook.
-Two different approaches are developed based on scalar quantization and vector quantization.
+Secondly, during the online deployment stage, we optimize the reconfigurable impedances with alternating optimization on the basis of the designed codebook.
+Two different approaches are developed, namely scalar-discrete and vector-discrete RISs, based on scalar and vector quantization, respectively.
+Vector-discrete RISs achieve higher performance than scalar-discrete RISs at the cost of increased optimization computational complexity.
+Numerical results show that a single resolution bit per reconfigurable impedance is sufficient to achieve optimality in fully connected RISs.
+In a practical scenario, this simplifies significantly the hardware complexity of the fully connected RIS.

-We address the problem of grouping the RIS elements in the case of group connected architectures.
-We describe two approaches to design the grouping strategy: one based on the channel statistics, and the other, called optimal grouping, based on the channel realization.
-Under the category of grouping strategies based on the channel statistics, we propose two opposite solutions.
-The former, correlated grouping, groups together RIS elements that are close to each other.
-The latter, uncorrelated grouping, groups together RIS elements experiencing uncorrelated fading.

-We consider a single-user RIS-aided \gls{siso} system, and we assess the performance in terms of received signal power of the single, group, and fully connected architectures, discretized with different levels of resolution.
-Numerical results show that the theoretical upper bound of the received signal power can be reached also allocating a few resolution bits.
-In particular, a single resolution bit per reconfigurable impedance is sufficient to achieve the optimality in fully connected RISs.
-Furthermore, optimal grouping is the grouping strategy that maximizes the received signal power in absence of resolution constraints, and in the case of scalar-discrete RISs.
-Conversely, correlated grouping is beneficial in the case of vector-discrete RISs, when they are designed with low levels of resolution.
+Two future research directions can be identified.
+First, the optimization of discrete-value BD-RIS based on imperfect or statistical channel knowledge should be investigated.
+Second, the proposed codebook design and optimization framework can be readily extended to multi-user systems.
+However, the involved optimization problems are non-convex and hard to solve.
+Their solution could be investigated in future work.